verrazzano/verrazzano/install/install-olcne.md

 Verrazzano requires persistent storage for several components.
 This persistent storage is provided by a default storage class.
 A number of persistent storage providers exist for Kubernetes.
-This guide will focus on a pre-allocated persistent volumes.
+This guide will focus on pre-allocated persistent volumes.
 In particular, the provided samples will illustrate the use of OCI's NFS File System.

 ###### OCI Example